Roosterbear/tips/JS.md

 # Javascript

+## LET
+Used instead _var_ to declare variables in the __new standard__ <br/>
+Javascript read all the _var_ variables first.
+Every __let__ is read when is created. <br/>

+## CONST
+Used to keep values that won't change, as DOM Elements, Arrays, Objects and __Constant__ values.

+## SCOPE
+Scope is the context or visibility of variables, functions and objects in our code. <br/>
+It determines how and where a particular identifier can be accessed. <br/>
+It is very important for avoiding naming conflicts and controlling access to variables and functions. <br/>
+We can create a scope with a function or a try-catch to block access to that variables.

 ## Remove blank spaces in a text
 We can use the __.trim()__ function to remove blank spaces in a text variable.